Decorative service page background

 Unlike OA, rheumatoid arthritis (RA) isn't caused by mechanical wear.
 It’s an autoimmune disorder, which means your immune system gets confused and mistakenly attacks the healthy lining of your joints.
 This attack triggers inflammation, leading to swelling, pain, and stiffness.
 A key sign of RA is that it often affects joints symmetrically—so if your right shoulder hurts, your left one probably does too.
 Over time, this chronic inflammation can damage the joint and surrounding tissues, making it a condition that requires careful management to protect your mobility and overall well-being.

-Polymyalgia Rheumatica: Inflammation in Older Adults
+Polymyalgia Rheumatica: A Common Cause for Older Adults

 If you’re over 50 and suddenly experiencing widespread stiffness and aching in your shoulders and hips, it could be polymyalgia rheumatica (PMR).
 This inflammatory condition primarily targets the large muscle groups around these major joints.
 People with PMR often report feeling fine one day and waking up the next with significant pain and stiffness, especially in the morning.
 This discomfort can make simple tasks like getting out of bed, reaching for something on a shelf, or getting dressed feel incredibly difficult.
 While the cause isn't fully understood, PMR is known for its rapid onset and its distinct impact on older adults.